MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

     //so you can find them in PlayFab foreach(cred in user.credentials){
       //There are a few helper Admin and Server API's that help you do this part.
-      //See below this psuedo code block for some tips! pfid = <find PlayFabId in Title using the credential>
+      //See below this pseudo code block for some tips! pfid = <find PlayFabId in Title using the credential>
       PlayFabIdList.add(pfid)
     }

     //go through the list of PlayFabIds that you have and fine all titles that
     //performing the action would affect
     foreach(pfid in PlayFabIdList){
       AffectedTitles = title.GetPlayedTitleList(pfid)
     }
 }
 ```

 Here is a quick example on how to use **GetPlayedTitleList**.